Canada not making concessions needed for NAFTA deal, U.S. says

 The United States, citing security reasons, imposed tariffs on Canadian steel and aluminum in late May.
 Lighthizer said those tariffs would be addressed once NAFTA had been completed.

-Reporting by David Lawder in New York; Additional reporting by David Ljunggren in Ottawa and David Shepardson in Washington; Writing by David Ljunggren; Editing by Bill Trott and Peter Cooney
+Reporting by David Lawder in New York; Additional reporting by David Ljunggren in Ottawa and David Shepardson in Washington; Writing by David Ljunggren; Editing by Peter Cooney